The Genius of Living Mulch

 Living mulches in the veggie patch

-A living mulch of phacelia supports the newly germinated green climbing beans and will provide chop and drop mulch
+A living mulch of phacelia supports the newly germinated green climbing beans and will provide chop and drop mulch as the beans grow.

+Create good flow by sowing or planting new crops amongst the soon to be finished older crops or greencrops.
+Read all about how to transition from crop to greencrop here.
 The old crop protects the new, thus accelerating its growth.
-As the new crop builds strength, slowly chop the old crop back returning it as mulch on the spot it once grew.
-Chop and drop.
+As the new crop builds in strength, slowly chop the old back returning it as mulch on the spot it once grew (aka chop and drop).
 Layers of depth and goodness here, including savings of your own precious energy.

 zuchinni and living mulch mustard and marigold